Vladimir Ashkenazy, The Vital Juices Are Russian

 Coming to terms with living in the West and with the pressures of a high level international concert career had proved difficult however and they felt that they needed more space and more time, both for their private and for their professional lives.

-In his teens Ashkenazy had won several major prizes including the Chopin International Prize in Brussels in 1956 and the Tchaikovsky Competition in Moscow in 1962.
+In his teens Ashkenazy had won several Major prizes including the Second Prize at the Chopin Competition in Warsaw in 1955, the First Prize in the Queen Elisabeth Competition in Brussels in 1956 and the joint First Prize at the Tchaikovsky Competition in Moscow in 1962.
 He nevertheless felt that he had been inadequately prepared by the Russian educational system.
 He felt strongly that while he was totally at home with Russian music he was not close enough to the great traditions of the West.

 As subsequent events have proved, those anxieties say more about his earnestness than about his abilities, but the worries were real enough at the time.
-It seemed to us an ideal moment to make a film about this Russian-born master pianist, with his very particular personal appeal, adapting to life and music in the Western world and so we went with him to Iceland to film him and his family during their first days there.
+It seemed to us an ideal moment to make a film about this Russian-born master pianist who has very particular personal appeal.
+We sought to discover how he was adaptin to life and music in the Western world, so we went with him to Iceland to film him and his family during their first days there.